 Can Do Canines has partnered with FreeWill, to make this quick and easy.
 FreeWill provides a free, intuitive, online tool to help you write your will.
 This tool is free, regardless of whether or not you choose to include a gift to Can Do Canines.

 If you’re ready to leave a bequest to us, it’s important to include our correct legal name and address.

 Can Do Canines

 Charitable Gift Annuities

 A charitable gift annuity is a gift of an asset in exchange for a flow of income.
 Today, the concept includes valuable tax benefits for donors.
-But perhaps more valuable than the financial advantages is the satisfaction you’ll gain by helping us continue our vital work.
+Perhaps even more valuable than the financial advantage is the satisfaction you’ll gain by helping us continue our vital work.